Who Is Gwyneth Paltrow?

 In 1999, Paltrow starred with Matt Damon in director Anthony Minghella's lush production of The Talented Mr. Ripley, a novel by Patricia Highsmith.
 In 2000, she starred in the karaoke comedy-drama Duets, directed by her father, Bruce Paltrow, and the romance Bounce, opposite Affleck.

-In late 2001, Paltrow donned an unflattering fat suit for some of her scenes in the crude comedy Shallow Hal, costarring Jack Black and directed by Peter and Bobby Farrelly.
+In late 2001, Paltrow donned an unflattering fat suit for some of her scenes in the crude comedy Shallow Hal, co-starring Jack Black and directed by Peter and Bobby Farrelly.
 She also joined an all-star cast, including Gene Hackman, Anjelica Huston, Ben Stiller, Bill Murray, Danny Glover and Luke and Owen Wilson, in The Royal Tenenbaums, directed by Wes Anderson.
-In 2002, she starred in the literary adaptation Possession, as well as Miramax's romantic spoof A View From the Top.
+In 2002, she starred in the screen adaptation of Possession, as well as in Miramax's romantic spoof A View From the Top.

 Following her 1998 Academy Award win, Paltrow took part in several less than memorable roles.
 In 2003, Paltrow played in the biopic Sylvia, the story of the talented poet and author Sylvia Plath, as the main character.
 The film failed to live up to the hype and flopped at the box office.
 A string of less popular films followed, including Running with Scissors (2003), Proof (2005) and Infamous (2006).
-None of her films were considered Oscar-worthy or did exceptionally well at the box office.
-She even tried her hand at directing in 2005 by making her directorial debut for the short Dealbreakers.
-It wasn't until 2008 that Paltrow started to make a comeback.
+She even tried her hand at directing in 2005 with the short film Dealbreakers.

 In October 2002, while vacationing in Italy to celebrate her 30th birthday, Gwyneth's father, Bruce, succumbed to complications from pneumonia after a battle with throat cancer.